 In the United States, any cosmetic product that is available to the public must be made with safe ingredients that have been fully tested.
 Products should also have a label containing all of the ingredients of the product, along with warnings regarding it’s use.
-Contact our Fort Lauderdale cosmetic surgery attorneys today.
+Contact our cosmetic surgery lawyers today.

 Examples of these kinds of products include:

 - facial peels

 - sun tan lotions